-- K-12 student teaching provides the teacher-candidate the experiences to connect theory and practice in the context of K - 12 classrooms through instructional planning and implementation in an assigned learning environment.
-The teacher-candidate's responsibilities include: long-term planning; implementation of an integrated curriculum; the facilitation of small- and large-group learning environments; and the development of assessment systems that support the Minnesota graduation standards for K - 12 students. - Requirements: This course is open only to teacher-candidates who have adequate preparation in licensure areas; have demonstrated proficiency in Minnesota's Standards for
+K-12 student teaching provides the teacher-candidate the experiences to connect theory and practice in the context of K-12 classrooms through instructional planning and implementation in an assigned learning environment.
+The teacher-candidate's responsibilities include: long-term planning; implementation of an integrated curriculum; the facilitation of small- and large-group learning environments; and the development of assessment systems that support the Minnesota graduation standards for K-12 students.

-Effective Practice for Beginning Teachers (SEPBTs); have received formal approval by the MAT faculty to student teach; have met all MAT program requirements; and have demonstrated the disposition, knowledge, and skills to enter the teaching profession.
-Concurrent registration at GED 0050: Student Teaching Seminar each week is also required.
+This course is open only to teacher-candidates who have adequate preparation in licensure areas; have demonstrated proficiency in Minnesota's Standards for Effective Practice for Beginning Teachers (SEPBTs); have received formal approval by the Education Department faculty to student teach; have met all program requirements; and have demonstrated the disposition, knowledge, and skills to enter the teaching profession.

-Note: Teacher-candidates must attend a student-teaching intake session, which takes place in the fall semester.
+Teacher-candidates must attend a student-teaching intake session, which takes place in the fall semester.
 Contact your advisor or the Placement Office for scheduling information.